heathen00/wfparser3/wfparser3/README.md

    * Maybe remove the ability to get the component from the UID: getComponent().
    * What happens when you add the same bundle, key, or field multiple times?
 Not sure if these scenarios tested sufficiently.
+   * Since some published methods return UndefinedLocalizerXXX instances, and clients will need to be able to differentiate between defined and undefined LocalizerXXX instances, it follows that you will need to provide a published mechanism so that clients can programmatically determine whether the LocalizerXXX instance they are referencing is defined or not.
+Therefore, the published LocalizerXXX interfaces must extend IsDefined and NOT the internal interfaces.
+Go through the implementation and ensure they all consistently published the "isDefined()" method.
+   * WARNING: There could be overlap between different fields that LOOK distinct based on how the types and fields are named.
+That is, the LocalizerType and LocalizerField instances are all unique but the fully qualified names for the fields can be exactly the same.
+Since it is the FQDN that are used in the localization properties files, this is an issue.
+You should solve this problem, but get things working, first.
+   * Refactor the factory implementation and LocalizerBundle implementation of the creation of the LocalizerBundles to use the new package level method loadL10nResourceBundle() to remove the duplicate code and also pass the resource bundle name in as a constructor parameter.
+   * Right now the Localizer interface setLocale() throws a LocalizerException, although the CompositeLocalizer class should never throw this exception since it will always set SOME localization bundle.
+You should refactor to remove the throws clause from the published interface and have another internal method defined in the internal interface for the Localizer implementations to implement.
+The internal class implementations should just throw an unsupported exception for their implementations of the published API since it does not make sense for them to implement them.
+You cannot invert the inheritance hierarchy between the published and internal interfaces since this would cause the internal methods to be visible in the published API.
+   * You need to go through the implementation of this sub system and ensure that ALL implementations refer primarily, possibly exclusively, to other internal implementations of classes.
+They should only refer to the published instances when a published method requires it and only cast at that point.
+   * You should go through the implementation and mark method parameters as final to indicate that none of them will be modified.

 ## Rough Notes

 You should rename the "DocumentView" to "DocumentModel" because that is what it is.
 When you start implementing